Ishmaeel/toggle-scope/README.md

 # Installation
 * Cram it into the gamedata like a baws.
-* If you get a conflict with `ui_keybinding.xml` you will have to merge the changes yourself.
+* `ui_keybinding.xml` is not required anymore.
+If you get a conflict, you can just delete it.

 # But Why?
-This addon provides a new keybinding (`Toggle Scope`) in the settings menu under weapons section.
+This addon provides a new keybinding via MCM (v1.6+).
 Pressing this key while holding a weapon will quickly attach the *first* compatible scope from your inventory.

 If the weapon already has a scope attached, it will be removed and remembered as the "preferred" scope for that weapon.
 Double-tap the toggle button to quickly switch to the *next* compatible scope.